Masindi Hotel is a Hotel in Uganda with a lot of History since 1923

 Masindi was the gateway to Central Africa and the Sudan, where goods and produce from the Northern Congo and Southern Sudan found their way to European markets and beyond.

-Cargo was shipped across Lake Albert and trucked from Butiaba to Masindi Customs Area.
-From Masindi, goods were trucked on to Masindi Port on Lake Kyoga, where it was shipped down to the town of Soroti and then by railway to Mombasa.
+The cargo was shipped across Lake Albert and trucked from Butiaba to Masindi Customs Area.
+From Masindi, goods were trucked onto Masindi Port on Lake Kyoga, where it was shipped down to Soroti and then by railway to Mombasa.
 Masindi Hotel became a transit stop and a haven for travelers passing through the area as it is today.

 Besides the above, luminaries such as Lauren Bacall and the Travel Writer Michael Palin stayed at the Masindi Hotel.
-Even I had stayed there before they remodeled back in the 1990’s1990sing there around 10 pm after traversing almost impossible roads.
+Even I had stayed there before they remodeled back in the 1990’s1990sing, around 10 pm after traversing almost impossible roads.
 Thank goodness it is a lot easier now.

 Today the Masindi Hotel provides a moderately priced hotel, a favorite of birders, those on the way to Murchison Falls Park or back to Kampala.
 Their Indian food is a delight; you can also order Continental and some traditional dishes.

 Masindi Hotel – a Hotel in Uganda with a lot of History, a list of famous former guests, providing quiet comfort and good food to clients from far and wide.
 The Masindi Hotel has made it into the 21st Century and is still the best accommodation in Masindi, with clean rooms, renovated, and Indian, Ugandan, and Continental Meals.

 If you like to stay at the Masindi Hotel – a Hotel in Uganda with a lot of History – please let us know.